fantonangeli/aqgr/README.md

 ## Development server

-Run `ng serve` for a dev server.
+Run `npm start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+## Json server

+Run `npm run jsonserver` for a dev server.
+Navigate to `http://localhost:3000/{element}`.

 ## Code scaffolding